How ConsumerAffairs uses cookies

 Debt consolidation can help you pay off debt faster, but it has a few downsides.
 Here’s what to consider before getting a debt consolidation loan:

-- High loan fees: Since debt consolidation is usually done with an unsecured personal loan, you may pay high fees.
-Some lenders charge up to 10% of the total loan balance as a fee, which can get expensive depending on the size of the loan.
-Plus, other consolidation options like balance transfers and credit lines also come with fees and interest.
+• High loan fees: Since debt consolidation is usually done with an unsecured personal loan, you may pay high fees.
+Some lenders charge up to 10% of the total loan balance as a fee, which can get expensive.

-- Risk of more debt: Debt consolidation may seem like a win, but if you don’t pay off your consolidation loan, you risk accumulating even more debt.
-The lower monthly payment can be a relief, but if you don’t change your spending habits, you could easily rack up more debt instead of getting ahead.
+• Risk of more debt: Debt consolidation may seem like a win, but if you can’t pay off your consolidation loan and don’t change your spending habits, you could easily rack up more debt instead of getting ahead.

 Impact on credit score